Tanguy Cosyns: Club career

 Tanguy started hockey at 4 years old at Royal Daring.
 He made his debut in the senior team at 16 while winning the U18 national title in 2009.
 He then moved to the Waterloo Ducks with whom he won two national titles in 2012 and 2013.
 After this experience, he returned to the club from his beginnings and helped him to reach the Euro Hockey League Final Four in 2015.

 In 2018, he took on a new challenge by joining the Dutch championship.
 He made his first season there with HGC (reaching 3rd place and the European ticket) before moving to Amsterdamsche H&BC this last season scoring 17 goals before the season was unfortunately shortened because of the COVID-19 crisis.
-After three season in the Netherlands he returned to Belgium and joined Racing.
+After three seasons in the Netherlands, he returned to Belgium and joined Racing.
 He scored a hattrick in the second match of the 2021–22 championship final to win the national title with Racing.